 In fulfillment of the requirements for the MDP degree, students carry out a final presentation and private defense in their final term.
 The chair and committee members will review the final version of the field practicum report.
 They will ultimately approve the final report and presentation, as well as the achievement of UF-approved student learning outcomes (SLOs) in the areas of knowledge, skills and professional behavior.
 The student is responsible for scheduling a presentation and defense date that is acceptable to all members of their committee.
 Committee members sign the finalized MDP Study Plan again in the student's final term.
 They will also sign the UF MDP Student Learning Outcomes Assessment form at the end of the private defense.
+These signatures can be secured electronically, if necessary.

-A final note
+A final note of appreciation

 MDP Supervisory Committee members play an essential advisory role in the MDP Program.
-Your acceptance to serve on a MDP student's committee enriches not only their experience and success, but the program as well.
+Your acceptance to serve on an MDP student's committee enriches not only their experience and success, but the program as well.
 We are grateful to you for this important contribution.